mrakgr/The-Spiral-Language/readme.md

             s.CudaKernel.map' bck primal adjoint
 ```

 If the previous section was understood, then this one should not give any trouble.
-Here are the examples of two cost functions done using it.
+Here are the examples of two cost functions done using it and the generic template for them.

 ```
     inl error {fwd bck} label input s =